psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall not support public clients; and
 1. shall require the request object to contain an `nbf` claim that is no longer than 60 minutes in the past.

-**NOTE:** MTLS is currently the only holder of key mechanism that has been widely deployed.
-Future versions of this specification are likely to allow other holder of key mechanisms.
+**NOTE:** MTLS is currently the only mechanism for sender-constrained access tokens that has been widely deployed.
+Future versions of this specification are likely to allow other mechanisms for sender-constrained access tokens.

 #### 5.2.2.1 ID Token as detached signature